psychemedia/island-storynotes/last_duel_iw.md

 ```

-In contrast to the speed with which news travels around the world today, it took a year for the duel to be reported im Australia.
+In contrast to the speed with which news travels around the world today, it took a year for the duel to be reported in Australia.

 ```{admonition} The duel is reported in Australia, November 1818
 :class: dropdown